chidov/spring-cloud-security-oauth2-poc/README.md

 There are 2 ways we can do validate the token:
 #### TokenServices
 We can configure token service by extends `ResourceServerConfigurerAdapter` which assign tokenServices to validate the token, we can use it to validate 3 type of tokenStore:
-* `RemoteTokenServices` : remote to [checkTokenEndpoint](https://docs.spring.io/spring-security/oauth/apidocs/org/springframework/security/oauth2/provider/endpoint/CheckTokenEndpoint.html) of spring cloud oauth2 (authentication server) to validate the token.
+* `RemoteTokenServices` with `InMemoryTokenStore` : remote to [checkTokenEndpoint](https://docs.spring.io/spring-security/oauth/apidocs/org/springframework/security/oauth2/provider/endpoint/CheckTokenEndpoint.html) of spring cloud oauth2 (authentication server) to validate the token.
 * `DefaultTokenServices` with `JwtTokenStore` : validate token via JWT verification.
 * `DefaultTokenServices` with `JdbcTokenStore` : connect to database via jdbc datasource to validate token.